shoot-i-forgot-my-name/Platform-Fighter/README.md

+# ARCHIVED :warning:

+Archived due to inactivity.
+Contact me at imacommenterat@gmail.com for the ownership of the repository.

 # platform-fighter

-Unity 2D game inspired by Smash and Rivals of Aether
+Unity game inspired by Smash and Rivals of Aether, headed by

-## Input handling
-Some input is handled in the code and is handled in Unity's own Input Manager